BSM3G/NanoAOD_Analyzer_UL/README.md

 ## Notes on Merging 2016 Pre/Post VFP Runs
 - Resulting MC ROOT files from pre/post VFP 2016 runs should not be merged with hadd before running through the Plotter because they are not normalized to appropriate proportion of luminosity.
 - Data ROOT files can be merged with hadd.
-- Functionality to add this tag is implemented in add_root_files_2016.py script included in UL analyzer repository (must be moved to NanoAOD_Submission) by using the flags –a to add “_preVFP” (a for APV) or –n to add “_postVFP” (n for non-APV) when adding files from analyzer run.